IsMoreiraKt/Fortrant/README.md

 ## Usage
-Once installed, open any Fortran file in VSCode to see syntax highlighting and the custom icon in the file explorer.
+Once installed, open any Fortran file in VSCode to see syntax highlighting, snippet support, and the custom icon in the file explorer.

 ## Changelog